 In the meantime, the old Fort Benton post had completely fallen into ruins by 1900.
 Only the crumbling northeast blockhouse and part of the adobe wall remained of the fort.
 However, in 1908, the Daughters of the American Revolution rescued the remnants with the assistance of donated funds, including $1,500 from the Montana legislature.
 The oldest building in Montana is still standing today because of their efforts.
 Over the years, a number of the other old buildings have been reconstructed including the Trade Store, the Warehouse, the Blacksmith and Carpenter’s Shop, and the main “Sally Port” Gate.

 Today, Fort Benton is known as the “Birthplace of Montana” and called home to just about 1,600 people.
-It proudly features a number of sites which exhibit its rich heritage, including several museums and a walking tour of the historic district which features numerous historic buildings.
+It proudly features a number of sites that exhibit its rich heritage, including several museums and a walking tour of the historic district which features numerous historic buildings.
+Fort Benton’s waterfront area was designated as a National Historic Landmark in 1961.

 Fort Benton, Montana